ch4dwick/dubbo-adin-ecr/README.md

 - locally configured .kube environment
 - create a k8s namespace named "dubbo" (can be customized but make sure to update the namespace values in the folder)
 - create a secret 'dubbo' with the following data: DUBBO_ROOT_USER DUBBO_ROOT_PASSWORD NACOS_PASSWORD MYSQL_PASSWORD in the same namespace.
 Set values to match nacos server.
+- Tweak the necessary values in configmap.yaml, secrets.yaml and deployment.yaml

 ## Installation